domschrei/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 - [python3](https://www.python.org/) (3.8 or later): To install the latest version for your platform, go to the [downloads](https://www.python.org/downloads/) page.
 - [docker](https://www.docker.com/): There is a button to download Docker Desktop on the main page.
-- [boto3](https://aws.amazon.com/sdk-for-python/): Once you have python3 installed (above), you can install this with `pip3 install boto3`.
+- [boto3](https://aws.amazon.com/sdk-for-python/): Once you have Python 3.8+ installed (above), you can install the boto3 library with `pip3 install boto3`.

 Basic knowledge of AWS accounts and services is helpful, but we will walk you through all of the necessary steps.

-We recommend that your development environment be hosted on Mac OS Sonoma, Amazon Linux 2 (AL2) or Ubuntu 20.
+We recommend that your development environment be hosted on Mac OS Sonoma, Amazon Linux 2 (AL2), Ubuntu 20, or Ubuntu 22.
 Other platforms may work, but have not been tested.
 The competition itself runs on AL2.

 ### Installing the AWS CLI